casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/pistol/index.md

 ---
 title: "Pistol"
 description: "Where to find the Pistol and the requirements to obtain it in the Sons of the Forest."
 summary: "Where to find the Pistol and the requirements to obtain it.
-Click here to learn it's location!"
+Click here to learn its location!"
+tags: ["Sons of the Forest", "Pistol", "POIs", "Item Location", "Map"]
+keywords: ["Sons of the Forest Pistol"]

 date: 2023-03-05T19:07:57-08:00
 draft: false
-tags: ["Sons of the Forest", "Pistol", "POIs", "Item Location", "Map"]

 series: ["Item Locations"]
 series_order: 14
 authors: